Barbara Bendlin, PhD

 Auriel Willette, PhD

 Auriel was a postdoctoral researcher in the Bendlin Lab.
 He is now an assistant professor within the departments of Food Science and Human Nutrition and Psychology at Iowa State University.
+University Profile.

 Kate Sprecher, PhD